elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

     ```

 2. Optionally enable console mode for GUI projects by commenting out `set(EXECUTABLE_FLAG WIN32)` from `src/CMakeLists.txt` (thanks @selsta)
+    - Run `build/release/bin/monero-wallet-gui.exe` in the VSCode terminal after a build (next step)

 3. For the `monero-gui` build with `make release-win64`.
 For `monero` try `make debug-static-win64` first.
 This process may take 5 minutes.
     - `monero-gui` debug builds on Windows are either unsupported or are not advised